The Asha Bhawan Philosophy

 Rehabilitation of the Spirit

-We believe drug abuse not only produces physical addiction, but leaves emotional and spiritual wounds as well.
-We recognized the need for faith in the power of God to see members healed from their addiction, and as a basis to build their future lives.
+We believe substance abuse not only produces physical dependence, but leaves emotional and spiritual wounds as well.
+We recognized the need for faith in the power of God to see members healed from their dependence, and as a basis to build their future lives.

 Both group and individual counselling is conducted to guide and assist members in the healing process.